abdimussa87/10academy-week2-Traffic-Analysis/README.md

 ## Installation

-You'll need Docker to install the packages using:
+You'll need to install the packages using:

 ```bash
 pip install -r requirements.txt